f-u-z-z-l-e/micro-arch-poc/README.md

 ## Postman
 In the projects ```/postman``` folder a postman collection with all necessary ReST calls is available.
 Feel free to import it and the preconfigured environments into you local postman installation.

+## Cleaning up
+You can use docker-compose to remove everything this project started/created on your local docker installation by issuing the following command:
+* ```docker-compose down --rmi all```